becarpenter/book6/03. Coexistence with Legacy IPv4/Translation and IPv4 as a service.md

 resources are available only on IPv4 and some client applications may *require* IPv4.
 Hence, a pure IPv6-only environment is unrealistic for the foreseeable future.
-In some situations, tunneling (as described above) is sufficient, but typically translation between IPv6 and IPv4 is unavoidable.
-Especially, when providing IPv4 as a Service (IPv4aaS), a typical scenario will:
+In some situations, tunneling (as described [above](Tunnels.md)) is sufficient, but typically translation between IPv6 and IPv4 is unavoidable.
+Especially, when providing IPv4 as a Service (IPv4aaS), a typical scenario will be:

 1. Let IPv6 native traffic flow directly between the client and the server.